fallonwilliams/gladys-feed/README.md

 # gladys-feed

-This is the beginning of a Global Fragility Telemetry for energy vulnerability.
+This is the beginning of a Global Energy Telemetry Live for energy and earth system.
 This repo is a draft in reflection of the 2030 UK energy milestone, and the forecasted 2056 energy global vulnerabiilty database for risk mitigation, examples provided in the repository.
 The goal of this repo is transparency to provide a collaborative effort for at risk countries to provide a smoothing algorithm for energy optimization thereby preparing a 30 year milestone project with all available, able and willing organizations, ministries, and countries.